Email nurturing overview

 Here are some common flow patterns to consider.

-The “Not the Right Time” Flow
+The “Not the right time” workflow

 For prospects who liked you but timing didn’t work: